Which of the following describes the particles in a transverse wave?

 Gain the confidence you need for the SQA National 5 Physics Exam with our comprehensive quiz.
 Test yourself with multiple choice questions that include hints and explanations.
 Be prepared and succeed in your exam!

-In a transverse wave, the defining characteristic is that the particles of the medium move at right angles to the direction in which the wave travels.
-This means that if the wave is moving horizontally, the particles vibrate up and down or side to side, creating a perpendicular motion to the wave's propagation.
+In a transverse wave, the particles of the medium move at right angles to the direction in which the wave travels.
+This means that if the wave is moving horizontally, the particles oscillate vertically.
+This characteristic is what distinguishes transverse waves from other types of waves, such as longitudinal waves, where the particles move parallel to the wave direction.

 Subscribe